junxit/us-congress-code/title-10/chapter-3/sec-122a.md

 ## Source credit

 (Added Pub.
 L. 111–383, div.
 A, title X, § 1061(a)(1), Jan.
 7, 2011, 124 Stat.
 4362; amended Pub.
 L. 112–81, div.
 A, title X, § 1068, Dec.
 31, 2011, 125 Stat.
 1589; Pub.
 L. 113–66, div.
 A, title X, § 1081(a), Dec.
 26, 2013, 127 Stat.
-871.)
+871; Pub.
+L. 115–91, div.
+A, title X, § 1081(a)(3), Dec.
+12, 2017, 131 Stat.
+1594.)

 ## Notes

 ### Amendments

+2017—Subsec. (a).
+Pub.
+L. 115–91 substituted “acting through the Assistant to the Secretary of Defense for Public Affairs” for “acting through the Office of the Assistant Secretary of Defense for Public Affairs” in introductory provisions.
 2013—Subsec. (a).
 Pub.
 L. 113–66 amended subsec. (a) generally.
 Prior to amendment, text read as follows: “The Secretary of Defense shall ensure that each report described in subsection (b) is “(1) made available to the public, upon request submitted on or after the date on which such report is submitted to Congress, through the Office of the Assistant Secretary of Defense for Public Affairs; and “(2) to the maximum extent practicable, transmitted in an electronic format.”
 2011—Subsec. (a).
 Pub.
 L. 112–81 substituted pars.
 (1) and (2) for “made available to the public, upon request submitted on or after the date on which such report is submitted to Congress, through the Office of the Assistant Secretary of Defense for Public Affairs.”

 ### Effective Date of 2013 Amendment